bjudson/topsy/README.md

 organize them into boards, and share them with other users.
 For the purposes of the example, we're assuming a (non-existent) single page web app that fetches data from Django views which return JSON.

-The project consists of three Django apps:
+The project consists of two Django apps:

 * notes: handles content creation, viewing, and management

 * accounts: handles account creation and management

-* payments: handles integration with Stripe

 In addition to the standard models and views within each app, you will find files containing entities and use cases.